 Stay with friends and family.

 There are tons of people that I wish we saw more.
 It’s also super nice to see old friends and renew the friendship.
 Taking a short Holiday to see old friends can be a big money saver by staying with them and cooking meals in, even if you pick up the groceries.
-It obviously saves money if you can drive to your friends rather than fly, but there are other ways to save money by visiting friends and family.
+It obviously saves money if you can drive to your friends rather than fly, but there are other ways to save money by visiting friends and family and having fun with them using this funny soundboard.
 For example, we drove to Avila Beach to see my in-laws recently.
 We stayed in their guest room, cooked in most meals and then our in-laws baby sat for us – saving us our normal sitter fees as we met old friends for dinner.

 The super low cost family golf holiday.